 One alternative to this is to write an emulator; but that’s a lot of work, and the specification of this computer is in perpetually changing.

-Instead, I’ve found this: Michal Kowalski’s 6502 simulator.
+Instead, I’ve found Michal Kowalski’s 6502 simulator (note: I used to provide a link here, but Michal seems to have let his domain expire and it’s been bought by an adult site).
 This is an app that emulates a 6502 processor and a very minimal amount of peripherals around it (keyboard input, and text output).
 You can single-step through instructions, see the CPU registers change, watch loops iterate, see memory being populated, and so on.

 This removes a massive amount of my lazy guesswork; allowing me to see (and learn) exactly what each instruction does.